wisp-forest/docs/docs/numismatic-overhaul/home.md

 ## Configuration
 You might want to configure certain aspects of Numismatic Overhaul, whether you are a player, a modpack developer, or server admin.
-If you want to make or edit the villager trades, you need to make a Datapack following the [data format seen on this page.](trades.md)

 Some of the values are found in the **Configuration file**.
 You can find this file named `numismatic-overhaul.json5`, in your `.minecraft/config` folder.

+If you want to make or edit the villager trades, you need to make a Datapack following the [data format seen on this page.](trades.md) To disable them entirely, see [the section below.](#villager-trades)

 ### Dropped coins on death
 By default you drop 10% of all the coins in your purse on death.
 To change this you only need to edit the gamerule `moneyDropPercentage`.
 You can do this when creating a world, or using the `/gamerule` command.